MrAzeeeem23/Azzm_hello-world/README.md

 # Azzm_hello-world

-hello there this is my simple portfolio or a example of webpage that is responsive
+hello there this is my simple portfolio page that I have created with the help of HTML5,CSS & JAVASCRIPT.